spike1292/rxjs-typescript-training/readme.md

 const programmaticCommandSubject = new Subject<PartialCountDownState>();
 ```

+### 03-8 - Interval process - Command stream

 Create an Observable `commandFromTick$` from `intervalTick$` which calls `programmaticCommandSubject.next({ count: newCount })` with the new count value on every tick.
 You can get the current count state using `withLatestFrom` [(docs)](https://rxjs.dev/api/operators/withLatestFrom) [(marbles)](https://rxmarbles.com/#withLatestFrom).
 For now increment it by 1 every tick.
+Place this in `UI OUTPUTS`

-Add the `commandFromTick$` Observable to the Observable you have subscribed to under the `SUBSCRIBE` section.
+Add the `commandFromTick$` Observable to the Observable you have subscribed to under the `SUBSCRIPTION` section.
 The counter should work again now.

-You should remove `renderCountChangeFromTick$`, `renderCountChangeFromSetTo$` and it's local variable.
-Within functional programming it's discouraged to mutate and use state from outside of the observable stream inside of it.
-The scan solution we just implemented keeps the state internal to the stream.
+### Interlude - Start & Stop

+Time to catch up and explain current situation

 ## 04 - Reset